dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 ## How to do it...

-To create a basic VR project for Vive in Unity, follow these steps:
+To create a basic VR Unity project, follow these steps:

 1. Start new 3D Project.